APPENDIX A. APPENDIX TO CHAPTER 16-18

 held for a short period of time.

-An interest-bearing trust account may be established with any bank authorized by
+(iii) An interest-bearing trust account shall be established with any bank authorized by

 federal or state law to do business in South Dakota and insured by the Federal

 Deposit Insurance Corporation.
 Funds in each interest-bearing trust account shall

 be subject to withdrawal upon request and without delay.

 The rate of interest payable on any interest-bearing trust account shall not be less